Story

 Since this SSPCA change, the public are asked to seek treatment for injured or unwell birds and small mammals themselves, by taking them to a local vet or a local wildlife centre.
 This is impractical, sometimes impossible, meaning wildlife can suffer unnecessarily.
 Both charities have been seriously impacted.

-To give some idea of centre costs, orphaned hedgehog infants and juveniles require care for 4 to 10 weeks depending on health, and each takes up a precious space.
+To give an idea of centre costs, orphaned hedgehog infants and juveniles require care for 4 to 10 weeks depending on health, and each takes up a precious space.
 Just one of the range of foods for weaning is a 195g tin of high-calorie mousse and a single tray of 12 tins (see photo) costs over £30.
 This illustration is just one food for one species, never mind the vast numbers of birds and other animals on both sites.

 Patients can be sick, starving, dehydrated, emaciated, entangled, or injured.
 Both centres rely on professional veterinary expertise and support for diagnoses, medications, operations and follow-up check.
 Both Centres have ongoing veterinary bills to pay and they ensure all casualties needing vet care receive it.